Equivariant infinite loop space theory, the space level story: The generalized operadic machine

 Following \cite{MayGeo} nonequivariantly, we say that a $G$-operad $\sC_G$ is $\SI$-free if the action of $\SI_j$ on $\sC_G(j)$ is free for each $j$.
 Surprisingly, we only need that much structure to prove the following result.
-It is the equivariant generalization of \cite[Lemma 5.6]{MT}, which implicitly used Reedy cofibrancy of $\PI$-spaces via the remark above.
+It is the equivariant generalization of \cite[Lemma 5.6]{MT}.